priyanshi09/CA_AI_hackathon/README.md

 ## Getting Started

-To get started with the hackathon, You have a few options for setting up this project.
+To get started with the hackathon, You have a few options for setting up different tracks projects.

 ### Local environment